Values and Ethics Code of the Department of Justice

 - working in partnership with key stakeholders and partners on issues related to values and ethics.

-Senior Officer for Disclosure
+Senior Officer for Internal Disclosure of Wrongdoing

-The senior officer's duties and powers also include the following, in accordance with the internal disclosure procedures established under the PSDPA:
+The Senior Officer's duties and powers also include the following, in accordance with the internal disclosure procedures established under the PSDPA:

 - Provide information, advice and guidance to public servants regarding the Department's internal disclosure procedures, including the making of disclosures, the conduct of investigations into disclosures, and the handling of disclosures made to supervisors.